umbauschool/umbauschool.github.io/index.md

 Name, One line bio

 ***

-### Sustainers
-Umbau School operations are 100% funded through generous financial support from the following.

-Names

-***

 ### Patrons
-Umbau School students receive cost-free courses and workshops thanks to our network of devoted patrons.
+Umbau School operations are 100% funded through the generosity of our network of supporters.

 [Become a patron](#)

-Names

-***

-### Donors
-Umbau School students receive cost-free courses and workshops thanks to our network of devoted patrons.

 Names